kiriclope/NeuroFlame/README.md

 ```
 There are two configs here:
 - The first one is config_bump.py which is a continuous 1 population bump attractor model as in the NB stim paper.
-- The second is config_EI.py which are standard parameters for a tuned bump attractor balance network with 2 populations.
+- The second is config_EI.py which are parameters for a tuned bump attractor balance network with 2 populations.

 ## Contributing
 Feel free to contribute.